uchicago-cs/student-resource-guide/_sources/teams.rst.txt

   than you for the express purpose of having a mentorship relationship can be a very fulfilling experience for the both of you.
-However, you need to make sure you're both on board with this, and understand that the less experienced partner may need some hand-holding throughout the project.
+However, you need to make sure you're both on board with this, and understand that the less experienced partner may need some hand-holding throughout the project (and that the "mentor" will not simply do all the work, but will rather provide guidance to the less experienced student)

 Communication